-The Seattle School of Theology & Psychology desires to foster the spiritual formation of the members of its community.
+The Seattle School desires to foster the spiritual formation of the members of its community.
 As an extension of this desire, the chapel is reserved for sacred celebrations and for prayer.
-The chapel space serves The Seattle School community and our guests and is not intended to be a replacement for one's own church or parish, but rather to provide a space to rest, wrestle, and play in relationship with God, ourselves and each other within 2501 Elliott Avenue.
+The chapel space serves The Seattle School community and our guests and is not intended to be a replacement for one's own church or parish.
+Rather, it is to provide a space to rest, wrestle, and play in relationship with God, ourselves and each other within 2501 Elliott Avenue.